-Displ Display Pilot minimum currency requirements preceding Flying Display Display a aircraft With nin 90 days of date of display Within 30 days of date of display All excep included omplete display routines n or practised 1 complete display routine flown or practised on type 800 hp or greater, a 2730 kg o greater, a Jet powe and / or prop and / or or 3 co and / or flow red, cate omplete display routines on or practised in DA egory 1 complete display routine flown or practised on type
+Display Pilot minimum currency requirements preceding Flying Display Display aircraft Within 90 days of date of display Within 30 days of date of display All except those included below 3 complete display routines flown or practised 1 complete display routine flown or practised in DA category 800 hp or greater, and / or 2730 kg or greater, and / or Jet powered, and / or Turbo- prop 3 complete display routines flown or practised in DA category 1 complete display routine flown or practised in DA category

-Display Pilot minimum aerobatic currency requirements preceding Flying Display Aerobatic Skill Level Within 90 days of date of display Within 30 days of date of display Standard 3 complete display routines flown or practised 1 complete display routine flown or practised on type Intermediate Advanced Unlimited 3 complete display routines flown or practised in DA category 1 complete display routine flown or practised on type
+Display Pilot minimum aerobatic currency requirements preceding Flying Display Aerobatic Skill Level Within 90 days of date of display Within 30 days of date of display Limited Standard 3 complete display routines flown or practised 1 complete display routine flown or practised in DA category Intermediate, Advanced, Advanced plus, Unlimited.
+3 complete display routines flown or practised in DA category 1 complete display routine flown or practised at appropriate aerobatic skill level in DA category

-- 11.9.
-It is emphasised that the above requirements should be viewed as the minimum requirements for display currency and that pilots are encouraged, particularly during the winter months or pre-season work up, to undertake sufficient practise to ensure that a high standard of safety is maintained. - 11.10.
-If a display routine is relatively new, or if a display pilot is at minimum currency, the DA holder should consider setting more restrictive minima46 for practise and / or actual display purposes, until they are fully capable of conducting the display routine at their minimum height.
+11.9.
+It is emphasised that the above requirements should be viewed as the minimum requirements for display currency and that pilots are encouraged, particularly during the winter months or pre-season work up, to undertake sufficient practise to ensure that a high standard of safety is maintained.

+- 11.10.
+If a display routine is relatively new, or if a display pilot is at minimum currency, the DA holder should consider setting more restrictive minima54 for practise and / or actual display purposes, until they are fully capable of conducting the display routine at their minimum height.
 For assistance in conforming with any such increase in minima and to facilitate appropriate monitoring and feedback, it is recommended that for Flying Displays, the FDD is notified accordingly. - 11.11.
 Display Routines or practices must be recorded in the pilot's logbook.

-46 More restrictive minima could mean an increase in minimum height, an increase in minimum lateral separation distance between display aircraft and crowd line, or both.
+54 More restrictive minima could mean an increase in minimum height, an increase in minimum lateral separation distance between display aircraft and crowd line, or both.